Nezar Jrebi, MD

 • Access and divide inferior mesenteric artery after identifying the left ureter.

-• Gain access to and mobilize distal sigmoid and rectum by dividing the mesentery, performing a total mesorectal excision with an energy device such as ENSEAL™ X1 Curved Jaw Tissue Sealer.
+• Gain access to and mobilize the cecum and ileum by ligating and dividing the ileocolic artery and ileocolic vein to their origins at the base of the mesentery, using an energy device such as ENSEAL™ X1 Curved Jaw Tissue Sealer or a stapling device such as ECHELON™ 3000 Stapler.

 • Perform pelvic dissection.